W. B. Roberts: Treasury deficit issue

 In April 1931, as the state treasury reached a five-million-dollar deficit due to effects of the Great Depression, State House Speaker Thomas L. Bailey called for an informal conference of House members to make up the budget, as only the state legislature had the authority to "relieve the deplorable state of the public legislature".
-However, Governor T. G. Bilbo stated that he would not be able to call it an legislative session (needed to pass bills) unless a substantial majority of the legislature would sign pledges supporting a short and-investigation free session.
+However, Governor T. G. Bilbo stated that he would not be able to call it a legislative session (needed to pass bills) unless a substantial majority of the legislature would sign pledges supporting a short and-investigation free session.
 The Senate President, Lieutenant Governor Bidwell Adam, did not join Speaker Bailey in calling for the legislative conference.
 Roberts, as the chair of the Senate's Finance Committee, spoke out in support of restoring the treasury and sent every Senator a letter calling for them to go to the conference.
 In his letter, which was also published by the Associated Press, Roberts also provided a suggestion for Treasury-restoring legislation for the session: a bill authorizing the state bond commission to sell $5 million worth of 20-year bonds, $2 million worth of short-term notes maturing on May 1, 1932, and a second bill appropriating $10,000 for the session's expenses.
 In addition, Roberts wanted Bilbo to sign a pledge that the session would only involve the restoration of the treasury; this was to prevent Governor Bilbo, who had tried for the previous four sessions to get his own suggested bills passed (for example, a state printing plant bill, a penal farm bill, and a board of charities bill), for having another opportunity to get the bills voted on, as Roberts and other "anti-administration" legislators did not like this expansion of federal power.